 Most expats seek something between these two extremes: places where the transition to Mexico is easy (and so is getting there), amenities abound, and local culture and color are all around.
 Based on that happy medium, here are my three top picks for living in Mexico.

-Puerto Vallarta: Live by the Sea
+Expats in Puerto Vallarta: Live by the Sea

 Puerto Vallarta has been an expat haven for over 60 years.
 What was once a small village on Mexico’s Pacific Coast is now a major international resort, with an urban area that runs for nearly 30 miles along the shore of Banderas Bay.
 The entire area—from southern Jalisco up to the bay’s northern point at Punta de Mita, in the state of Nayarit—is referred to as Costa Vallarta.